 6. A rare breed of crowing chicken: The Longcrowers

-From the name itself, undeniably, longcrower chicken breeds have hens that crow.
-It is a rare breed of poultry that was introduced under the T’ang dynasty of ancient China and most parts of Asia and Europe.
+From the name itself, undeniably, long-crower chicken breeds have hens that crow.
+It is a rare poultry breed introduced under the T’ang dynasty of ancient China and most parts of Asia and Europe.
 With the name given, these chickens are named Longcrowers because the duration of their crow is longer than the normal ones.

 It is a little band placed all around the neck of the rooster to make sure that it is quieter when it crows.